sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_Camo.txt

 Where to find the nodes: ============================================================

-The new node is located under Procedurals/Custom/Pattern/Camo AK
+The new nodes are located under Procedurals/Custom/Pattern/

 History: ============================================================================